baites/baites.github.io/_posts/2017-12-11-are-closures-trivial.md

 }
 {% endhighlight %}

-Now, one big difference, relative to javascript and python cases, is the fact that in C++ you need to *explicitly* specify if variable needs to be capture by copy/value or by reference.
+Now, one big difference, relative to javascript and python cases, is the fact that in C++ you must specify if variable needs to be captured by copy/value or by reference.
 For example, in the code above, *context* variable is captured by copy that is the default option.
-This feature is somewhat an avoidable in case of C++ in where object types are low level construct in addition that C++ is not garbage collected.
-This means that it is important to control the mechanism to capture variables, to explicitly define the part of the code responsible to free resources consume by capture variables.
+This feature is somewhat unavoidable in case of C++ in where object types are low-level construct besides that C++ is not garbage collected.
+Therefore, it is essential to control the mechanism to capture variables, to explicitly define the part of the code responsible for freeing resources consume by capture variables.

 Please follow the links for working C++ examples in where I test creating anonymous functions by capturing a variable [by copy](https://github.com/baites/examples/blob/master/idioms/c%2B%2B/ClosureByCopy.C) and [by reference](https://github.com/baites/examples/blob/master/idioms/c%2B%2B/ClosureByReference.C).

-A previous post I discussed how variables can be shared between closures.
+A previous post I discussed how variables could be shared between closures.
 I also explain the *apparent lifetime extension* for captured variables[^2].
 An equivalent example in C++ would be as shown next example[^3].

 {% highlight cpp %}
 #include <functional>